nyagamunene/supermq-docs/docs/bootstrap.md

 - *Encrypt the external key.*

 First, encrypt the external key of your thing using AES encryption.
 The encryption key is specified by the `MG_BOOTSTRAP_ENCRYPT_KEY` environment variable.
 Use a library or utility that supports AES encryption to do this.
-Here's an example of how to encrypt using go:
+Here's an example of how to encrypt using GO:

 ```go
 package main